 The scenic mountain surroundings of AspenRidge Recovery offer an excellent facility in which to help you overcome your Xanax addiction.
 AspenRidge’s licensed counselors are knowledgeable and experienced in treating your physical symptoms.
 They are ready and able to provide the most effective addiction and rehab service tailored to your unique needs.
 Our mental and physical health treatment is the best in Colorado.

 Our Colorado Xanax addiction treatment programs offer continued support for individuals and families.
 Through the journey to sobriety, you are not alone and our accredited counselors build a nurturing environment that empowers our clients to learn and apply newfound life skills.

-Our experience has taught us that those who overcome addiction do so because of the availability of a comprehensive addiction treatment and rehab program that gives attention to physical, emotional, and social aspects of successful drug-free existence.
+Our experience has taught us that those who overcome addiction do so because of the availability of a comprehensive addiction treatment and rehab program that gives attention to the physical, emotional, and social aspects of successful drug-free existence.

 After you graduate from treatment, AspenRidge counselors are committed to helping you remain substance-free.
-We offer supportive alumni services to help our clients grow strong, recognize and utilize their talents and stay the course in continuing to live their life in recovery from Xanax addiction.
+We offer supportive alumni services to help our clients grow strong, recognize, and utilize their talents and stay the course in continuing to live their life in recovery from Xanax addiction.

 Contact AspenRidge Today

 If you’re ready to get help, call AspenRidge Recovery to talk to an addiction specialist for free 24/7 at (855) 306-3110.
 We can help you verify your insurance and provide additional information on the next steps in achieving sobriety.
 There is hope within and we can help you discover life beyond Xanax.